vmware-archive/cf-gemfire-connector-examples/README.md

 Example applications that use the GemFire on Pivotal Cloud Foundry service.

 For an application to connect to a provisioned GemFire cluster in Cloud Foundry, it has to create a GemFire ClientCache which connects to the GemFire locators.
 The application also has to provide an implementation of AuthInitialize which will send the client credentials to the server.
 The credentials and the locator information is present in the VCAP_SERVICES environment variable.
-This repository has three examples of how these environment variables can be parsed.
+This repository has five examples of how these environment variables can be parsed.

-There are 4 example applications in this repository:
+There are 5 example applications in this repository:
 - Java main application
 - Java main application using spring cloud connectors
 - Spring boot application using spring cloud connectors
 - Spring boot application using spring cloud connectors with custom GemFire client configuration
+- Spring boot application using spring cloud connectors and GemfireRepository

 Following are the common steps for all examples to create a GemFire Service and create a Region:
 - create a GemFire service instance named "service0"